syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_contributing.rst

 request.

 Once your benchmark is in there, it may be used by the community.
-If others find it useful, it can be graduated into :mod:`benchmarking.commons` and :mod:`benchmarking.training_scripts`.
+If others find it useful, it can be graduated into :mod:`benchmarking.commons.benchmark_definitions`, :mod:`benchmarking.training_scripts`, and :mod:`benchmarking.examples`.

 We are looking forward to your
 `pull request <https://github.com/awslabs/syne-tune/blob/main/CONTRIBUTING.md>`__.